open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/span-general.md

 For Unix domain socket, `net.sock.peer.addr` attribute represents destination name and `net.peer.name` SHOULD NOT be set.

+`net.peer.name` and `net.peer.port` apply to client instrumentations only.
+Server instrumentations SHOULD NOT set these attributes.

 #### `net.host.name`

 `net.host.name` should be the host name of the local host, preferably the one that the peer used to connect for the current operation.
 If that is not known, a public hostname should be preferred over a private one.
 However, in that case it may be redundant with information already contained in resources and may be left out.
 It will usually not make sense to use reverse-lookup to obtain `net.host.name`, as that would result in static information that is better stored as resource information.

+`net.host.name` and `net.host.port` apply to server instrumentations only.
+Client instrumentations SHOULD NOT set these attributes.

 ### `net.sock.*` attributes